kaylabranch/advent-of-code-2022/README.md

 Solving 2 coding puzzles each day in December, written in JavaScript! https://adventofcode.com/2022/about

-`npm run test` to run jasmine test with test and real data
+`npm run test` to run jasmine tests with example and real data